Unsuccessful nominations to the Supreme Court of the United States: Andrew Johnson

 Andrew Johnson took office after the death of Republican Abraham Lincoln in 1865.
 Johnson, a former Democrat, had been Lincoln's running mate on the National Union ticket of 1864, but Johnson disagreed with Congressional Republicans on several issues, including judicial nominees.

 Two justices died in office during Johnson's administration, James Moore Wayne and John Catron.
-Johnson had, in April of 1866, nominated Henry Stanbery to be an Associate Justice.
+Johnson had, in April 1866, nominated Henry Stanbery to be an Associate Justice.
 The following July, however, Congress passed the Judicial Circuits Act of 1866, which provided for a gradual elimination of seats until only seven were left.
 Due to the reduction of seats, Stanbery's nomination was nullified.
 Chief Justice Salmon P. Chase had urged for this reduction in the hopes that it would result in an increase of the justices' salaries, which, ironically, did not happen until Congress restored the size of the court to nine members in 1871.